security-assignments/security-assignments.github.io/books-and-films/index.md

 id: security-readings-and-films-list
 redirect_from: /security-reading-and-film-list/
 include_toc: true
+description: A list of recommended security-related books and films.
 ---

-A list of recommended security-related books and films.

 # Security Films